 Please note: The Sunol Water Temple is currently CLOSED to the public

 Construction on the new Alameda Creek Watershed Center and Restoration of the Sunol Water Temple grounds began in summer 2020 and is ongoing.
-Therefore the grounds around the Sunol Water Temple remain closed to the general public until the end of construction, currently scheduled for late 2023.
+Therefore the grounds around the Sunol Water Temple remain closed to the general public until the end of construction, currently scheduled for early 2024.

 Please contact us at 628-215-0940 for questions.
 We apologize for any inconvenience this may cause.

 The Sunol Valley Water Temple, located on the Alameda Watershed near the town of Sunol, marks the confluence of three sources of water flowing into the Sunol Valley of southern Alameda County.

 The 1910 beaux arts landmark, built by our predecessor the Spring Valley Water Company, was designed by renowned architect Willis Polk and modeled after the Temple of Vesta in Tivoli, Italy.
 The converging waters of Alameda Creek, Arroyo de la Laguna, and the Pleasanton Wells poured down into a tile basin at the temple bottom.
 Though the waters were once used for San Francisco’s water supply before construction of the Hetch Hetchy system, today only a small amount is diverted for local San Francisco Water, Power and Sewer uses and storage.
 The rest is released into Alameda Creek.